FMNSSun/genstatem/README.md

 The tool will also generate constants `Event*` and `State*` for each event and state.
 To access the current state of the state machine use `sm.State()` which has type `func() State`.

-For a working example see the `example/` directory.
+For a working example see the `example/` and `example2/` directories.